thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 posturl: http://backbonetutorials.com/what-is-a-model
 ---

-h2.
-What is a model?
+# What is a model?

-p.
-Across the internet the definition of "MVC":http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller is so diluted that it's hard to tell what exactly your model should be doing.
+Across the internet the definition of [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) is so diluted that it's hard to tell what exactly your model should be doing.
 The authors of backbone.js have quite a clear definition of what they believe the model represents in backbone.js.

-bq.
-Models are the heart of any JavaScript application, containing the interactive data as well as a large part of the logic surrounding it: conversions, validations, computed properties, and access control.
+> Models are the heart of any JavaScript application, containing the interactive data as well as a large part of the logic surrounding it: conversions, validations, computed properties, and access control.

-p.
 So for the purpose of the tutorial let's create a model.

 {% highlight javascript %}
     Person = Backbone.Model.extend({